drinobre/cocktail/README.md

 ## Technical requirements

-I will be using React to fetch the API.
+I will be using React to build the APP.

 ## Components Tree